darioflute/sospex/INSTALL.md

 ### Note for windows users

-There is currently no distribution available for fitsio for windows.
-It is still possible to install sospex without the fitsio library, since the default to open fits is the astropy library.
+If fitsio is not available for windows, sospex can be still used since it defaults to open fits is the astropy library.

 ### Updating with anaconda